namastex888/namastex888/README.md

 ### About Me

-I'm Felipe Rosa, founder of **Namastex Labs**.
-I architect AI systems designed to enhance human potential—not replace it.
-My focus is on multi-agent orchestration, agentic workflows, and building AI that thinks alongside humans.
+I'm Felipe Rosa, AI Researcher and founder of **Namastex Labs**.
+I research and build AI systems designed to enhance human potential—not replace it.
+My focus is on multi-agent orchestration, speech recognition, and building AI that thinks alongside humans.

-Currently shipping the **Genie Agent Framework**: an AI orchestration system with collectives, spells, and persistent context that makes agents actually useful.
+Currently shipping **Genie** (agent orchestration) and **Murmurai** (GPU-powered speech recognition with diarization).

 ---